-Before your first meeting, or at the time of your first meeting, you will speak with a Mediation Coordinator who will assist you.
+Before your first meeting, or at the time of your first meeting, you will speak with a Mediation Coordinator who will assist you in making payment for mediation services.
 You will have the option to pay your flat fee upfront or use our convenient payment plan options through Splitit.

 What will we be discussing in our first meeting?

 If you have minor children, your first meeting will likely focus on your Parenting Plan.